lukasroegner/homebridge-dyson-pure-cool/README.md

 - Oscillation on/off
 - Relative humidity
 - Current temperature (in Apple Home app only supported as separate sensor)
 - Air quality (incl.
-PM2.5, PM10, VOC and NO2 data for 2018 devices)
+PM2.5, PM10, VOC and NO2 data for devices other than DP01, TP02 and HP02)

 For heating devices, a thermostat is also exposes to HomeKit with support for:
 - On/Off